mighty-gerbils/gerbil/doc/guide/intro.md

 Identifiers are imported from a module with the `import` special form, which must appear at a top context (either top-level or module scope).
-It has the following syntax:
+It has roughly the following syntax (for full details see the reference):
 ```scheme
 (import <import-spec> ...)
 import-spec: